JasonPhang98/Blue-Teamers-Guide/README.md

 - [Tshark](https://www.wireshark.org/docs/man-pages/tshark.html) - Command Line interface tool for Wireshark
 - [Brim](https://www.brimdata.io) - GUI based network analyzer.
 Can integrate together with Zeek.
 - [Network Miner](https://www.netresec.com/?page=NetworkMiner) - Able to extract info quickly from pcap such as detailed host info, files, attachments, emails and passwords
+- [JA3](https://github.com/salesforce/ja3) - SSL fingerprinting for network traffic.
+Produces a hash for a particular network for instance Trickbot execution.
+Since the hash will be unique to Trickbot's execution, this makes it easier to hunt for Trickbot execution across the environment.

 ### Learning resources
 - [Malware Traffic Analysis](https://www.malware-traffic-analysis.net) - Source for pcap related to malware samples.
 Also provides artifacts from malware execution and EML samples in some cases.